EA4BFK/FOSSASAT-1_PROJECTS/README.md

 Here you will find the different documents regarding how to setup a Ground Station for FOSSASAT-1 Satellite

-    - Ground station Schematics: Different hardware schematics based on different Arduino Boards used to interface an SX1278 LoRa Module
+Ground station Schematics: Hardware schematics based on different Arduino Boards used to interface an SX1278 LoRa Module